All DnD classes explained

 • Path of the Wild Heart: A Barbarian with a special connection to the natural world, you gain your pick of animal-themed powers, from damage resistance to flight.

-• Path of the World Tree: This Barbarian is connected to a multidimensional tree.
-You can use its life force for extra HP, or grab your foes with spectral branches.
+• Path of the World Tree: This Barbarian is connected to a multidimensional tree that bolsters your HP and can grab foes with its spectral branches.

 • Path of the Ancestral Guardian: These Barbarians commune with ancient spirits who protect them, provide useful information, and even attack on their behalf.